 OK, I know I said there wouldn’t be germ theory, but this TED-Ed animated video does a really great job simplifying the idea for your older (or more advanced) children.
 As a bonus, you’ll probably learn something new too.

-So the next time you get a note from school letting you know that the rest of your kid’s class is sick, pop on one of these, and hopefully, it will help them understand what’s going on a little better — and why they absolutely do need to wash their hands.
+So the next time you have to have a sit-down to talk about the Dos and Don’ts of staying healthy when there’s a bug going around, pop on one of these, and hopefully, it will help them understand what’s going on a little better — and why they absolutely do need to wash their hands.